timvisee/steam-rp2g/README.md

 This tool enables you to use Remote Play Together with _any_ Steam game (or other program).

+This can be achieved manually by moving game files around.
+That's very cumbersome.
+This tool automates the whole process in a smart way and makes this a breeze.

 ##### Side effects
 - Steam will think you're playing a different game
-- Online play might not work
+- Online play and other Steam features might not work

 ##### Platform support
 - Linux x86_64